A Complete Overview of College Enrollment Deposits

 Many colleges let you defer payment of the enrollment deposit.
 For example, if you cannot pay the deposit out of pocket, you can apply for a deferral until your financial aid comes through.
 But be sure to contact your school about this well before the deposit deadline.

 Each college sets its own process for accepting a deferral.
 At some schools, admitted students who received an application fee waiver can automatically defer the enrollment deposit.
-At other schools, students need to fill out additional paperwork or provide proof of submitting the FAFSA.
+At other schools, students need to fill out additional paperwork.

 How Do I Request an Enrollment Fee Waiver?